write-you-a-scheme-v2/scheme/docs/02_parsing.md

 readExprFile :: T.Text -> Either ParseError LispVal
 readExprFile = parse (contents parseList) "<file>"
 ```
 `contents` is a wrapper for a Parser that allow leading whitespace and a terminal end of file (eof).
 For `readExpr` and `readExprFile` we are using Parsec's `parse` function, which takes a parser, and a `Text` input describing the input source.  `readExpr` is used for the REPL, and `readExprFile`, which uses our `parseList` and can handle newline or whitespace delimmited S-Expressions, for program files.

 #### Conclusion

 From the top, we have gone from text input, to tokens, to `LispVal`.
 Now that we have `LispVal` representing the abstract syntax tree, we need to get to `Eval LispVal`, the final computed value.
-I've left a standalone parsing test at the bottom of [Parser.hs](../src/Parser.hs) which you can compile and run with `bash$ ghc ./src/Parser.hs -o ~/a.out && a.out` if you want a quick way to experiment.
+We've left a standalone parsing test at the bottom of [Parser.hs](../src/Parser.hs) which you can compile and run with `bash$ ghc ./src/Parser.hs -o ~/a.out && a.out` if you want a quick way to experiment.
 Now, it's time to start running programs, let's take it to eval and see how `LispVal` gets computed!

 #### Next, Evaluation